openstack-archive/networking-ansible/doc/source/contributor/provider.rst

 * defaults.yaml

-  Defines default values for segmentation name and ID.
+  Defines default values for VLAN name and ID.
 For example some switch vendors use the name "default" and VLAN ID 1 as a default VLAN to assign switchports to.
 Open vSwitch expects no VLAN ID and VLAN name in the case that port is not assigned to a specific VLAN.